-On April 9, 2014, Acquisition Corp. issued \$660 million in aggregate principal amount of its 6.750% Senior Notes due 2022 (the "New Unsecured Notes") under the Indenture, dated as of April 9, 2014 (the "New Unsecured Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee, as supplemented by the First Supplemental Indenture, dated as of April 9, 2014 (the "New Unsecured Notes Supplemental Indenture" and, together with the New Unsecured Notes Base Indenture, the "New Unsecured Notes Indenture"), among the Acquisition Corp., the guarantors party thereto and the Trustee.
-Following the retirement of notes acquired in open market purchases on March 11, 2016, approximately \$635 million of the New Unsecured Notes remain outstanding.
+On March 14, 2018, Acquisition Corp. issued \$325 million in aggregate principal amount of Senior Notes under the Indenture, dated as of April 9, 2014 (the "Senior Notes Base Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee, as supplemented by the fifth supplemental indenture thereto, dated as of March 14, 2018 (the "Senior Notes Supplemental Indenture" and, together with the Senior Notes Base Indenture, the "Senior Notes Indenture"), among Acquisition Corp., the guarantors party thereto and the Trustee.

-Interest on the New Unsecured Notes will accrue at the rate of 6.750% per annum and will be payable semi-annually in arrears on April 15 and October 15, commencing on October 15, 2014.
+Interest on the Senior Notes accrues at a rate of 5.500% per annum and is payable semi-annually in arrears on April 15 and October 15, commencing on October 15, 2018.